Ahmed-kotb621/E-Shop/README.md

 ## E-Shop

 E-shop is a front-end project built using react.js and tailwind css , it's a Single Page Applications (SPA) designed for shopping experience .
-User can explore diferrent catogories like (Groceries,Fashion,..etc) , add or remove items from cart , adjust item quantities, and see real-time price updates.
+User can explore diferrent sneakers , add or remove items from cart and wishlist , user register with name and email , adjust item quantities,see real-time price updates and placing order.

 ## Installation and Usage